Estimate Time7 min

 Should you use your brokerage account for the real estate investment trust (REIT) fund you are investing in, or would it be better in your tax-deferred annuity?
 What about the growth stocks you have been eyeing or the municipal bonds you are laddering toward retirement income—should those go into a Roth account or into your taxable account?

-"You can't control market returns, and you can't control tax law, but you can control how you use accounts that offer tax advantages—and good decisions about their use can add significantly to your bottom line," says Brad Koval, director of Investment & Tax Solutions at Fidelity Investments.
+"You can't control market returns, and you can't control tax law, but you can control how you use accounts that offer tax advantages—and good decisions about their use can add significantly to your bottom line," says Brad Koval, director of financial solutions at Fidelity Investments.
 While tax treatment is important, investors should start with a strategy for the mix of investments they will own.
 That asset allocation strategy should be based on goals, financial situation, risk tolerance, and investment horizon.
 Once your asset allocation is in place, asset location may be worth considering, in an attempt to help improve after-tax returns.

 Know the 3 main types of investing accounts